PRISM: Parallel Residual Iterative Sequence Model: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate on four widely-used recommendation benchmarks: \textit{Amazon Books}, \textit{Amazon Movies}, \textit{Amazon Elecs}, and \textit{Yelp}(detailed in Appendix \ref{app:recdataset}).
-Recommendation is selected as a stress test for High-Rank Sparsity, as user interests are inherently multi-modal and diverse, contrasting with the low-rank attention often found in NLP.
+\textbf{Datasets.} We evaluate on four widely-used recommendation benchmarks: \textit{Amazon Books}, \textit{Amazon Movies}, \textit{Amazon Electronics}, and \textit{Yelp} (statistics in Appendix~\ref{app:recdataset}).
+Sequential recommendation serves as a particularly stringent stress test for the Rank-1 bottleneck: user interests are inherently multi-modal, requiring the memory state to simultaneously encode multiple latent preference dimensions per interaction---precisely the scenario where Rank-1 updates are structurally insufficient.